timdodd/angular-devday/README.md

 ```

-The angular styleguide has an acronym LIFT where the T stands for 'Try to be DRY (don't repeat yourself)'.
-One was of doing that is creating reusable component.
-We'll create a header component 3 ways.
+Let's start by creating a header component 3 ways.
+Throughout these exercises you can also refer to the [Angular Cheetsheet](https://angular.io/guide/cheatsheet)

 ### Exercise #3a - Component with input